jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 I have gone through great pains to understand this small body of knowledge well enough to write about it here; my wish is to circumnavigate that painful element for anyone who comes after me, who should wish to understand it as I do.

+Special thanks to [Janne Hansen's great blog post](https://jannehansen.com/call-aad-functions-from-spa/) that demystified much of this for me.
+I copied some of his code outright for the frontend sample, and heavily referenced his work while learning about these things.
+The difference between Janne and myself, is that he is a cloud solution architect at Microsoft; I have been using Azure in earnest for about four days.
+My guide here is an extension of his, that presumes very little prior understanding of Azure, and takes great pains to explicitly guide the reader around footguns that I experienced due to my own lack of experience and context.

 So let's begin.

 ## A brief overview